matrix-org/matrix-spec-proposals/proposals/3368-message-content-tags.md

 The presence of a key indicates that the content is tagged as such.

-Each key must map to a human-readable string value describing why the content has this tag.
-The value can be an empty string if no reason is provided.
-This is to allow users to decide if they wish to see an individual message.
+Each key must map to an object providing metadata about the tags.

+The metadata object should (but does not have to) contain a `reason` key, mapping to a human-readable string value describing why the content has this tag.
+This is to allow users to decide if they wish to see a message on an individual basis.

+Other keys in the tag metadata object may be defined by future MSCs.

 Despite the fact that all currently-defined tag types could warrant hiding by default, clients should not assume that the presence of the `tags` object indicates that the message should be hidden by default.
 This is to allow for expanding the use of the `tags` object in the future for other purposes like searching, for example.

-All child keys of existing keys are reserved in case additional, more specific keys need to be added by future MSCs.
+All related keys of existing keys are reserved in case additional, more specific keys need to be added by future MSCs.

 ## Potential issues